Praesagia

 For international data transfers:

-- UK to EU/EEA: we rely on the UK adequacy decision and Windsor Framework protections for Northern Ireland
+• UK to EU/EEA: we rely on the UK adequacy regulations.

 We implement appropriate technical and organisational security measures to protect your personal data, including encryption, access controls, regular security assessments, and staff training.